ixlab/vidformer/README.md

 ## 🎯 Why vidformer

-Vidformer efficiently transforms video data, enabling faster annotation, editing, and processing of video data—without having to focus on performance.
+Vidformer efficiently transforms videos, enabling faster annotation, editing, and processing of video data—without having to focus on performance.

 It uses a declarative specification format to represent transformations.
 This enables: